WordlessMeteor/LoL-Dragon-Change/README.md

 				- Data in the dark green area mean `Key` is the index of `LoLGame_info["participants"][participantId]`.
 				- Data in the orange area mean `Key` is the index of `LoLGame_info["participants"][participantId]["stats"]`.
 				- Data in the purple area mean `Key` comes from `LoLGame_info["teams"][teamId]["bans"]`.
+					- Note that no key in this area exists to be the direct index.
 				- Data in the yellow area mean `Key` is the direct index of `LoLGame_info["participants"][participantId]["timeline"]`.
 				- Data in the pink area mean `Key` doesn't serve as the index of any variables of LCU API.
 					- Currently, the purple area only contains `ally?`, a judgement whether the queried player is an ally of the main player.
 In the exported sheet, a tick means the queried player is the ally of the main player.